 Director: Roger Dean

-Go here to see austraLYSIS' Current and Recent activities.
-And here for an article about the development of technologies within our creative and performance work.
+Go here to see austraLYSIS' Current activities and links to earlier activity listings; here for an article about the development of technologies within our creative and performance work.
+A selective list of such articles is here.

-austraLYSIS is involved in sound, text and performance art and frequently relates its sound works and performances to other artistic media.
-For example in the case of the visual arts, it has performed compositions by the artist Tom Phillips (UK); collaborated with Alan Davie (UK); created music related to the painters Fred Williams and Michael Johnson (Australia) and Frans Widerberg (Norway) and collaborated with Australian 3D artists such as Sieglinde Karl and Darani Lewers.
-Similarly it has been been involved in developing music/movement works such as TimeDancesPeace with the theatre and dance group Kinetic Energy. austraLYSIS has also created a number of text and sound pieces which were commissioned by the ABC including The Erotics of Gossip (2001), Returning the Angles, Nuraghic Echoes (1996), Poet without Language (1991), and The Afterlives of Betsy Scott (2007) all by Hazel Smith and Roger Dean—Poet Without Language was nominated for the Italia Prize in 1992.
+austraLYSIS frequently relates its sound works and performances to other artistic media.
+For example, in the case of the visual arts, it has performed compositions by the artist Tom Phillips (UK); collaborated with painter Alan Davie (UK); created music related to the painters Fred Williams and Michael Johnson (Australia) and Frans Widerberg (Norway); and worked with Australian 3D artists such as Sieglinde Karl-Spence and Darani Lewers.
+Similarly, it has developed music/movement works such as TimeDancesPeace with the theatre and dance group Kinetic Energy. austraLYSIS has also created a number of text and sound pieces which were commissioned by the ABC including Bird Migrants (2014), The Afterlives of Betsy Scott (2007), Returning the Angles (2003), The Erotics of Gossip (2001), Nuraghic Echoes (1996), and Poet without Language (1991), all by Hazel Smith and Roger Dean — Poet Without Language was the ABC's nomination for the Italia Prize in 1992. austraLYSIS collaborates with other ensembles, notably in 2010 (and again in 2012) with the enterprising vocal ensemble Halcyon.
+The combination of vocal and electroacoustic expertise has allowed both rare and premiere performances. austraLYSIS is also prominent in multimedia work and electronic literature.
+In 2016 the collaboration motions by Hazel Smith, Will Luers and Roger Dean was included in the Electronic Literature Collection 3: the premier international anthology of electronic writing.
+In the same year novelling, a recombinant digital intermedia work by Luers, Smith and Dean, published by New Binary Press, was shortlisted for the international Turn on Literature Prize.
+In 2018 the work won the major annual international prize for electronic literature, the Robert Coover Award (administered by the Electronic Literature Organisation).

-austraLYSIS undertakes commissions and engagements for arts centre, festival, broadcasting and recording work and for international touring.
-It has given seven batches of overseas performances since 1990, and in 1992-3 performed all over Australia.
-In one of its foreign tours, it was featured in three events at the leading new music festival in UK, Huddersfield, and on BBC Radio 3.
-It has previously been supported by the Australia Council as a 'Key Organisation' for its creative and performance work, and much of its work is presented by the ABC or other international broadcasters, as well as in multimedia formats. austraLYSIS is also concerned with educational work and other means of fostering appreciation.
-An example of such work was the involvement of Roger Dean in the presentation of a radio documentary on improvisation.
+austraLYSIS undertakes commissions and engagements for arts centres, festivals, broadcasting, recording and for international touring.
+It has completed thirteen overseas tours since 1990,and in 1992-3 performed all over Australia.
+In one such tour it was featured in three events at the leading new music festival in the UK, Huddersfield, and on BBC Radio 3.
+It has toured in the UK in both 2017 and 2018.
+It has previously been supported by the Australia Council as a ‘Key Organisation’ for its creative and performance work, and its work is presented by the ABC and other international broadcasters as well as in multimedia formats. austraLYSIS is also concerned with educational work and other means of fostering appreciation.
+Examples of such work include Roger Dean's presentation of an ABC radio documentary on improvisation, and in 2010 two programmes for the BBC in London on Australian Jazz; his books Creative Improvisation (Open University Press, UK, 1989), Sounds from the Corner (about Australian contemporary jazz, Australian Music Centre, 2005), The Oxford Handbook of Computer Music (OUP, 2009) and the Oxford Handbook of Algorithmic Music (OUP, 2018); Hazel Smith's books The Writing Experiment (Allen and Unwin, 2005 ) and The Contemporary Literature-Music Relationship (Routledge, 2016); and Smith and Dean’s jointly edited book Practice-led Research, Research-led Practice in the Creative Arts (Edinburgh University Press, 2009).

-For open access examples of our work see pages on this web site, our web-art page and our index-sounds page; additional work is widespread on the web, including sounds on our MySpace site; for additional information at the Australian Music Centre site on our composer-members (go to our links page).
+To access examples of our work see pages on this web site, particularly our HearSeeRead section and our index page; additional work is widespread on the web, including videos and sounds on Youtube and Bandcamp; for additional information on our composer-members see the Australian Music Centre site (go to our links page).